frank1201/Louuu03/README.md

 # Hi, I'm Lou!

 I am a **web developer**.
 I always have some crazy ideas 💫✨ in my mind.
-I make sure that every steps I take brings me closer to realize all the ideas and my dream.
+I make sure that every step I take brings me closer to realize all the ideas and my dream.

-## 🗽 My values
+## 🗽 My Values

 ***
     👽 Stay curious.
     👻 Be artistic and creative.
     ⭐ Work harder and go a bit further away from normal to be unique.
-    🐾 Be kind
+    🐾 Be kind.
     🌞 We can make a change, and I can make a change.

-## 🌈 Goals for 2022
+## 🌈 Goals For 2022

 ***

 * Dig into more UI/UX design.
 * Going from front-end to back-end.
-* Going to different caffee and water color the street views.
+* Going to different café and paint the street views using watercolor.

-## 👅 My dream
+## 👅 My Dream

 ***

 * Find a solution to hunger by techonology.
 (I have some little ideas already...)
 * Made an side project that combines all my background knowledge annd experience.
 * Travel again.

-## 🔮 I'm looking for
+## 🔮 I'm Looking For

 ***